cmuell89/Bolt/README.md

 ##### In-Progress:
 - [ ] Test caching of Spacy Model to see if it works in production
 - [ ] Setup External Postgres Database to handle Expressions
-- [ ] Authentication:
-	- [ ] Identify a MongoDB driver to use for authetication purposes and connect to LIAB MondoDB
-	- [ ] Connect to existing MongoDB instance that API connect to.
-- [ ] Implement request parsing and parameter validation middleware or library
+- [ ] Implement request parsing and parameter validation middleware or library-
 	- Currently writing too much if/elif/else paramter checking
 - [ ] Create route to rebuild classifier with new options
 	- [ ] code
 	- [ ] test

 ##### Completed:
+- [x] Authentication Using simple Token based WWW-Authenticate authorization
+	- Requires added 'WSGIAuthenticationpass On' to wsgi.conf file on Elastic Bek
 - [x] Allow choice between Naive Bayes and LinearSVM during construction of sk-learn pipeline
 - [x] Implement config/environment files for use in configuring app.
 - [x] Host Server on AWS Elastic Beanstalk